alexfernandez/alexfernandez.github.io/2019/high-speeds.md

 and can be quite hard to apprehend.
 Is a rocket to the moon closer to a person walking or to the unmovable wall of the speed of light?
-In this article we will see a graded approach to appreciate how fast they really are, and at which point in our history they were achieved.
+In this article we will see a graded approach to appreciate how fast they really are, and at which point in our history they were (or will be) achieved.

 ## By Intervals